 There are three ways of transferring your superannuation to your spouse:

 Your ability to implement either of these will depend on your age, employment status, super balances and type of contributions.

 What is Contribution Splitting and How Does it Work?

 A concessional contribution includes employer SG contributions, salary sacrifice contributions and personal concessional contributions.

-A spouse under age 67 is permitted to receive spouse split contributions.
-A spouse aged between 67 and under 70 can only receive spouse contributions if they meet the superannuation work test.
+A spouse under their preservation age is permitted to receive spouse split contributions.
+A spouse aged between preservation age and 65 can only receive spouse contributions if they are not retired.

 Even though spouse split contributions end up in your spouse’s super account, they will not count towards your spouse’s contribution caps; the original contribution will simply count towards your concessional contribution cap.

 - If the recipient spouse is older, they may be eligible to access their super earlier.